 Eagle Viewing Areas

-There are a number of official festival eagle viewing spots in the area including at Tapadera Estates, Eagle Point Community Park and Sandpiper Golf Resort.
+There were a number of official festival eagle viewing spots in the area including at Tapadera Estates, Eagle Point Community Park and Sandpiper Golf Resort.

 Tapadera Estates

-Tapadera Estates is located at 14600 Morris Valley Road in Harrison Mills and eagle-viewing times for the public there in 2019 were from 9 am to 3 pm on both the Saturday and Sunday.
-In years when the festival doesn’t get cancelled, free public educational talks usually occur at the Tapadera Estates venue both days.
+Tapadera Estates is located at 14600 Morris Valley Road in Harrison Mills.
+Eagle-viewing times for the public there in 2019 were from 9:00 am to 3:00 pm on both the Saturday and Sunday.
+Free public educational talks occurred at the Tapadera Estates venue both days.

 Eagle Point Community Park